SAP-samples/partner-reference-application/Tutorials/26-Test-Trace-Debug-Multi-Tenancy.md

 <center><img src="./images/26_DependencyGraph.png" width="75%"></center>

-For more information about using the Subscription Management Dashboard, refer to [Using the Subscription Management Dashboard](https://help.sap.com/docs/btp/sap-business-technology-platform/using-subscription-management-dashboard)
+For more information about using the Subscription Management Dashboard, refer to [Using the Subscription Management Dashboard](https://help.sap.com/docs/btp/sap-business-technology-platform/using-subscription-management-dashboard) on SAP Help Portal.

 ## Trace Your Deployed Application